SweepsKings Logo

 Social casino gaming is an exciting addition for US casino enthusiasts who want a fun time at no cost.
-These sites allow you to play real casino games, while the sweepstakes casino options will enable you to redeem real cash prizes.
+These sites allow you to play real casino games for free, and the sweepstakes casino options will also let you redeem cash prizes.

-With the potential to win real prizes without spending money, there is a possibility of developing problem gaming habits.
+With the potential to win real prizes without spending money, there is a possibility of developing problem gaming habits when playing at these sites.
 To prevent this from happening, we at SweepsKings have decided to inform our readers of the importance of responsible social gaming.

 As you read, you’ll learn how to play safely, protect your loved ones, use responsible gaming tools at the casinos we promote, and where to get professional help.

-Responsible gambling promotes casino gaming for entertainment purposes.
-On social gaming sites where entry is usually free, responsible gaming implies spending a controlled amount of time on the site, playing within a budget, and spending only your dedicated “play” funds whenever it becomes necessary to buy coins.
+That said, our focus in this guide is on how to do your part as a player.
+This includes spending a controlled amount of time on the site, playing within a budget, and spending only your dedicated “play” funds whenever it becomes necessary to buy coins.

-On the other hand, problem gambling is a situation in which an individual has no control over how they act when it comes to their gambling activities.
-Such individuals spend more money than they can afford to lose, play for an excess amount of time, and usually end up neglecting their family, friends, and jobs to enjoy the adrenaline rush that comes with online gambling.
+These include spending more money than you can afford to lose, playing for an excess amount of time, and usually neglecting family, friends, school, and work to enjoy the adrenaline rush that comes with online gaming.

 Everyone reacts differently to the same issue, leading to multiple signs of problem gambling.
 As a sweepstakes casino player, you must always be on the lookout for any of these signs and get help the moment you identify them: